Posted by marilynch

 Founded by Juan Bautista Castro in 1863, Castroville is Monterey County’s second oldest town.
 It is widely known as the Artichoke Capital or the Artichoke Center of the World.

 Every year, thousands of people have flocked to Castroville’s Artichoke Festival, an event that boasts such local history as Marilyn Monroe being Castroville’s first Artichoke Queen in 1948.
 There’s a parade you may want to bike in, musical entertainment, ag art competition, field tours, farmers market, arts and crafts, cooking demos, wine tasting, and more.
 Don’t miss the fun!
-Mark your calendar: May 31 and June 1, 2014 However, note that 2014 brings a change: Most of the festival will take place at the Monterey County Fairgrounds & Event Center.
+However, note that as of 2014, most of the festival will take place at the Monterey County Fairgrounds & Event Center.
 The parade may still take place in Castroville.
 Contact Denise Amerison and Artichoke Festival for updates.

 Year-round, touring cyclists biking on Highway 1 can enjoy a fun refueling stop in Castroville, with its unique small-town flavor.
 And many cyclists from the Monterey Peninsula make Castroville their destination for a day’s bike outing, since the Monterey Bay Coastal Trail stretches all the way to Castroville.